 Merit Scholarships for First-Time Year Students from Outside of Ohio for Fall 2022

-You will be considered for the first-year student merit scholarships listed below if you apply to Kent State University by February 1, 2022, with the exception of the Honors Distinction Award.
-You must apply and be admitted to Kent State University by December 1, 2021 to be considered for an invitation to apply to the Honors College.
+You will be considered for first-year student merit scholarships if you apply to Kent State University by Feb.
+1, 2022, with the exception of the Honors Distinction Award.
+You must apply and be admitted to Kent State University by Feb.
+1, 2022 to be considered for an invitation to apply to the Honors College.

 You must be classified as a non-Ohio resident for tuition, be a U.S. citizen, declare a bachelor’s degree-granting major, and plan to enroll full-time at the Kent Campus.
 Students admitted to an online bachelor's degree program will be considered for the Academic Achievement Award and not the President's Achievement Award.

 Kent State is test-optional, meaning students are not required to submit standardized test scores (SAT and/or ACT).
 If you have test scores, you can request that your scores not be used in your admission decision.
-Please be aware that if you choose to use your test scores in the admission decision, the scores will also be used for scholarship consideration.
-Students make this choice on their admission application.
-Once you are admitted to Kent State University, you cannot change your decision.
+If submitted, the latest test scores that will be accepted for scholarship purposes is December 2021.
+Test scores taken after December 2021 will not be considered in the scholarship review process.

 Kent State University makes every effort to provide accurate, timely and current information.
 However, the University reserves the right to change without notice any statement due to federal, state or institutional changes in policies, procedures or regulations.